 Their words to me were that “DeVry/Keller puts out quantity but not quality.”
 Human Resources Mangers place DeVry and Keller at the bottom of the pile and sometimes never look at the submissions.

-Review about: Devry University Program.
+Product or Service Mentioned: Devry University Program.

 Monetary Loss: $5.